-In this blog, we’re talking about fans.
+In this blog, we’re talking about whether cats like fans.
 Before we take a deep dive into this topic today’s matter is not about your traditional ceiling fans but rather fans that are on the floor or perhaps slightly elevated and mere feet away from your cat.
 This one small but important clarification is quite critical when it comes to this topic.

 Do Cats Like Fan Blowing On Them?